The nine teams that still have a chance at the CFP title

 Trends in their favor: The obvious is the experience of coach Dabo Swinney and the important Power 5 road win at Texas A&M. Clemson is No. 3 in the nation in defensive efficiency.

 What's missing: The superstar and the schedule.
 Like Georgia, Clemson doesn't have anyone currently in the Heisman Watch, and the Tigers entered this week with some uncertainty at quarterback.
 Starter Trevor Lawrence was injured on Saturday, and Kelly Bryant has said he will transfer.
-Whether or not either of those is a long-term issue remains to be seen.
+Whether either of those is a long-term issue remains to be seen.
 Clemson is No. 20 in scoring margin at 21.2 points per game.
 Clemson is No. 5 in SOR, but it hasn't defeated any ranked opponents yet, and the lone opportunity as of now is Oct.
 20 against No. 23 NC State.

 5. Notre Dame Fighting Irish